Continuing Education Activity

-The FDA has approved loop diuretics for the use of treating hypertension alone or with the addition of other anti-hypertensives.
+The FDA has approved loop diuretics for treating hypertension alone or with the addition of other anti-hypertensives.
 However, loop diuretics alone are not used for first-line therapy.
 In 2014, the panel members of the Eighth Joint National Committee (JNC-8) released a report on the management of high blood pressure in adults.
-JNC-8 made a Grade B recommendation that in the general population, first-line anti-hypertensives should include either ACE inhibitors, ARBs, CCBs, or thiazide diuretics.
+JNC-8 made a Grade B recommendation that first-line anti-hypertensives should include either ACE inhibitors, ARBs, CCBs, or thiazide diuretics in the general population.
 In several large randomized drug trials, loop diuretics did not provide better outcomes when compared with the first-line drugs.
-In the American College of Cardiology/American Heart Association Task Force report of clinical practice guidelines, there was a Class I recommendation for the use of diuretics to treat hypertension in adults with heart failure preserved ejection fraction (HFpEF) who presents with symptoms of fluid overload.
+In the American College of Cardiology/American Heart Association Task Force report of clinical practice guidelines, there was a Class I recommendation for using diuretics to treat hypertension in adults with heart failure preserved ejection fraction (HFpEF) who presents with symptoms of fluid overload.
 Diuretic dosing is important to the success of adding other drugs for hypertension in the setting of HFpEF.
 If the dosing is too low, it can lead to fluid retention.
-If the dosing is too high, then volume contraction, and result in hypotension and renal injury.
+If the dosing is too high, then volume contraction and results in hypotension and renal injury.

 In cases of hepatic cirrhosis with ascites that do not resolve initially with spironolactone, there is a grade A recommendation for the use of diuretics with dosing up to 160 mg/day.
 In these cases, diuretic administration should typically be in a hospital setting for close monitoring.
 With the alteration of fluids and electrolytes, the FDA recognizes the need for strict observation as these alterations may precipitate hepatic coma.